-Ever since ancient times, it was known that devoted meditation practicants developed in time many abilities that usual people found difficult to attain through normal efforts: better focus, sharp memory, clear thinking, a state of calm and detachment, a broad understanding of life, the sense of integration with the universe, patience, compassion, abilities to predict future events or even to influence present ones.
+In ancient times, devoted meditation practicants began to tap into a special, internal power.
+It was as if they had unlocked the secret developing many abilities that 'regular' people found difficult to attain.
+They experienced benefits like better focus, sharper memory, clearer thinking, a state of calm and detachment, a broad understanding of life, a sense of integration with the universe, patience, and compassion.
+Some claimed to mastered meditation to the point where they could predict future events, influence present ones, and have profound out of body experiences.

-In those times, these gained capabilities were not easy to explain and sometimes considered supernatural, strange or even a scam by the non-initiated.
-But today with the tools of modern science and statistics, we have been able to decompose, bit by bit, this meditation puzzle, and understand through brain scans, lab analysis and collective studies what really happens inside the brain during the meditation process, and how can it change our lives to better.
+In those times, these capabilities were not easy to explain and were often considered supernatural, strange, or even a scam by the non-initiated.
+Today however, through the tools of modern science we have been able to disassemble, bit by bit, this meditation puzzle, and understand through brain scans, lab analysis and collective studies what really happens inside the brain during the meditation process.
+We've gained irrefutable evidence that shows just how dramatically meditation can benefit, change, and enhance our lives for the better.

 In most of our daily activities the brain functions by constantly processing thoughts and signals that come from our sensory organs.
 That implies a high level of activity in frontal lobe, parietal lobe and thalamus and the generation of beta waves that are specific to analysis, data processing, problem solving and so on.
 During meditation, the generation of beta waves are considerably reduced.
 In this way, the conscious part of our mind is shut down, and the subconscious part is brought to surface.